readthedocs/readthedocs.org/docs/guides/run-elasticsearch-local.rst

 Enabling Elasticsearch on the local server
 ==========================================

-Read the Docs has been using Elasticsearch which is a platform for distributed search and analysis of data in real time.
-To enable the search feature on your local installation, you need to install the elasticsearch locally and run the Elastic server.
+Read the Docs has been using Elasticsearch for indexing and searching.
+To enable this on your local installation, you need to install elasticsearch and run the Elastic server locally.

 Installation has been mainly divided into following steps.

 1. Installing Java
 ------------------

-Elasticsearch requires JAVA 8 or later.
+Elasticsearch requires Java 8 or later.
 Use `Oracle official documentation <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_. or opensource distribution like `OpenJDK <http://openjdk.java.net/install/>`_.

 After installing java, verify the installation by,::